Who will be affected?

 To complete local calls, the new dialing procedure requires callers to dial area code + telephone number or 1 + area code + telephone number.
 This means that all calls in the 803 area code that are currently dialed with seven digits will need to be dialed using area code + telephone number or 1 + area code + telephone number.
 The same dialing procedure will apply to telephone numbers assigned to the new 839 area code.

 Want to get in the habit?
-Callers can begin using the new dialing procedures as early as October 26, 2019.
+All callers can begin using the new dialing procedures before April 25, 2020.

 Beginning May 26, 2020, new telephone lines or services may be assigned numbers with the new 839 area code.
 The new ten-digit dialing procedures for local calls will be enforced in the new 839 area code as well.